 Weill Cornell Dermatology's three main missions are the same as my personal priorities.
-In treatment, we strive to provide not only world-class care but also a patient-friendly environment.
-In education, our goal is to comprehensively prepare our residents in both clinical and personal skills.
-In research, the department explores new approaches to the treatment of skin diseases through a variety of projects aimed at understanding the physiology and patholphysiology of the skin.
-The dedication of my staff to pursuing these missions makes me proud to be the Chairman of The Department of Dermatology.
+In patient care, we strive to provide world-class care in a warm and caring environment.
+In education, we seek to provide the best possible education and training to residents and medical students.
+In research, the department carries out a variety of projects aimed at understanding the physiology and pathophysiology of the skin with the ultimate goal of translating new knowledge to the development of new and improved methods to prevent, manage and cure disease.
+The dedication of our staff to pursuing these missions makes me proud to be the Chairman of The Department of Dermatology.

 Dr. Granstein's research interests center on the regulation of immunity within the skin and the relationship of the skin's immune system to the development of skin cancers.
 He also has a special research interest in the regulation of the immune system by stress and the nervous system.
 He was the first to demonstrate that certain immune cells within the skin are capable of initiating an immune response against a malignant tumor and that immune cells within the epidermis (the upper layer of the skin) have an anatomic relationship with nerves and can be regulated by proteins produced by those nerves.
 His clinical interests include autoimmune disorders of the skin, skin cancer, and psoriasis.